A formula for $p$-completion by way of the Segal conjecture: A formula for the -completion functor

 The vertical arrows are all the canonical maps to the $p$-completion.
 Note that $\widehat{X}$ is the is the composite of the arrows in the bottom row of the diagram.
-Also, we could add $c_G \colon \Sinfp BG \rightarrow \Sinfpp B\cF_G$ diagonally in the left hand square and the diagram would still commute.
-The composite along the top is precisely
+Also, we could add $c_G \colon \Sinfp BG \to \Sinfpp BG \xrightarrow{a_G^{-1}} \Sinfpp B\cF_G$ diagonally in the left hand square and the diagram would still commute.
+Plug in the expression \eqref{cGformula} for $c_G$, and the composite along the top of the diagram is precisely

 giving us the desired formula. \end{proof}